warm-milk-foam/forensics-notes/Chapter1.md

 ## Why should I NOT learn forensics? ##
 - Can be incredibly guessy
-- Incredibly cumbersome and exhausting when your tools decide to crash out
-- That's why I'm writing this guide, so you can 'minimise' your suffering having to scrap the internet for tools, trash guides (I cannot speak for myself), lack of information when you need it
+- Incredibly cumbersome and exhausting when your tools decide to crash out That's why I'm writing this guide, so you can minimise your suffering having to scrap the internet for tools, trash guides (I cannot speak for myself), lack of information when you need it

 ## What tools do I need to learn forensics ##
 - As most other CTF challenges require; a linux distro or a terminal emulator to run CLI commands